PelionIoT/manifest-tool/README.md

 <digest algorithm> <key identifier> <input file> <output file>
 ```

+Only SHA256 is currently supported as <digest algorithm>.
 Before invoking the script, the manifest tool populates the `<input file>` with the data to be signed.
 Once the script execution is completed, the manifest tool retrieves the signature from the `<output file>`.
 It's important to note that both of these files should be in their raw binary form.